zimond/lottie-rs/crates/renderer-bevy/README.md

   Lottie file editing apps
 - Supports both 2D and 3D
 - Supports lyon, which is a good choice for vectorized graphics rendering on GPU

+# Known limitation

+## Audio looping

+Due to https://github.com/RustAudio/rodio/issues/176 , `Bevy` do not support audio seeking, so audio playback when looping animation in this renderer is bugged.

+We may try to directly use [Symphonia](https://docs.rs/symphonia/latest/symphonia) to play audio in the future.